Wild Ese Eja Experience

 INFIERNO WALK

-We will pass through swampy ravines, we will fish with our handmade cane and we will carry out a survival demonstration.
-He improvised a campfire collecting dry branches, thus experimenting and learning to survive as the ancestors did that Eja in this tropical forest.
-The Hell Walk is an experience where we will learn to walk in the forest, using our ability, our senses, with care and responsibility.
-It is a challenge for travelers looking for an authentic experience in the middle of the jungle.
+We will pass through swampy ravines, we will fish with our handmade stick and we will carry out a survival demonstration.
+Our experienced guide will be making a campfire collecting dry branches, thus experimenting and learning to survive as the ancestors did Ese Eja in this tropical forest.

-The Hell Walk is an experience where we will learn to walk in the forest, using our ability, our senses, with care and responsibility.
+The Infierno Walk is an experience where we will learn to walk in the forest, using our ability, our senses, with care and responsibility.
 It is a challenge for travelers looking for an authentic experience in the middle of the jungle.

 As evening falls, before it becomes dark we return from this hectic incursion of a lot of physical effort.
 Dinner awaits us.